bessone/jquery-animateCSS/readme.md

 });
 ```

-### Options
+### Animation

 The first argument is always the animation you want to use.
 You can find an up-to-date list in the Animate.css [readme file](https://github.com/daneden/animate.css).

+If an animation isn't working, make sure you're using the latest version of Animate.css and that your selector is correct.

+### Options

-The second argument is an object containing any or all of the following properties:
+When an object is passed as the second argument, it may contain the following properties:

 - `delay`: how long to wait (in milliseconds) before applying the animation (default `0`).
 - `duration`: the animation duration (default `1000`).